Scope of this Guidance

 For information on these sub-groups, please see the following webpages.

-- Consider offering advice on hydration and pain relief (paracetamol and/ or ibuprofen if suitable)
+- Offer advice on hydration and pain relief (paracetamol and/ or ibuprofen if suitable)

 - Consider delayed antibiotic prescription for use if symptoms worsen or do not improve over 48 hours.